idptools/goose/README.md

 "Y" - 0 : 0.22,
 "V" - 0 : 0.3

-``cutoff`` - In addition, like with the creating sequences with parameters functionality, you can also specify the disorder cutoff threshold by specifying ``cutoff``.
+``cutoff`` - In addition, like with the creating sequences with properties functionality, you can also specify the disorder cutoff threshold by specifying ``cutoff``.
 A higher cutoff means higher confidence that the sequence is disordered.
 The default value is 0.6.
 If you are having difficulty making your sequence, you might want to try lowering the cutoff value.

 **Examples**